Low-cost Quadrature Optical Interferometer: Theoretical background

 The Jones matrix for linear polarizer with transmission axis rotated at +45${^\circ}$ relative to the Jones vector $x$-axis can be described by the matrix

-Having laid out these various definitions, we seek to examine the interference properties of signals measured at Photodetectors A and B in Fig.~\ref{schematic} as a function of varied optical path length differences between Beam Paths 1 and 2.
-The physically measureable quantity of interest in these cases is the irradiance $I(t)$, which is related to the total electric field $E(t)$ according to the equation
+Having laid out these various definitions, we seek to examine the interference properties of signals measured at Photodetectors A and B in Fig.~\ref{schematic} as a function of varied optical path differences between Beam Paths 1 and 2.
+The physically measurable quantity of interest in these cases is the irradiance $I(\ell,t)$, which is related to the total electric field ${\bf E}(\ell,t)$ according to the equation

 where $\epsilon_0$ is the dielectric permittivity of vacuum and the angle brackets indicate a time average of the expression over several optical oscillation periods.
-In the particular case at hand, the total electric field ${\bf E}(t)$ corresponds to the vector sum of the two different component vector fields ${\bf E}_1$ and ${\bf E}_2$ propagating through the interferometer along paths $s_1$ and $s_2$, and so we can re-write the equation as
+In the case at hand, the total electric field ${\bf E}(\ell,t)$ corresponds to the vector sum of the two different component vector fields ${\bf E}_1$ and ${\bf E}_2$ propagating through the interferometer along optical paths $\ell_1$ and $\ell_2$.
+We can rewrite the equation as